Parchive/par3cmdline/windows/README.txt

 To see the ongoing development see: https://github.com/parchive/par3cmdline

-The latest PAR3 specification is available at below: https://github.com/Parchive/par3cmdline/files/8318148/Parity_Volume_Set_Specification_v3.0.md
+The latest PAR3 specification is available at: https://github.com/Parchive/par3cmdline/files/8318148/Parity_Volume_Set_Specification_v3.0.md